 The first free-standing clinic in Belize, the Methodist Eye Center was built and equipped in Corozal Town in 1986.
 It is near the Corozal Community Hospital.
 Funds were primarily from St. Luke’s Methodist Church in Houston, TX.
 Now the clinical teams work in the area called the Duke Walker Eye Center.
 In 2003 The Elfrida Miguel Surgery Center was built, and this is where the surgical team now works.

-At the present time, there are two to three missions to Corozal annually, one being primarily for surgery due to the number of people in need.
+There are usually two to three missions to Corozal annually, one being primarily for surgery due to the number of people in need.
 The other clinics take care of a multitude of eye issues, and appointments should be made in advance.

 So many people are need that a team was in Corozal in November of 2016 just doing cataract surgeries.
 Over 40 people received much needed surgery at the time.
 On the team were (left to right) Sherrie Covarrubias CRNA, Dr. Bill Quayle, Angela Nielson RN, Jane Johnson RN BSN, Karl Johnson, Aaron Amacher IV, and Dr. Aaron Amacher III.
 Thanks to Karl Johnson for this image and the names.